dotnet/docs/docs/csharp/tutorials/intro-to-csharp/numbers-in-csharp-local.md

 ms.date: 10/31/2017
 ms.custom: mvc
 ---
-# Manipulate integral and floating point number types in C# #
+# Manipulate integral and floating point numbers in C# #

-This tutorial teaches you about the number types in C# interactively.
+This tutorial teaches you about the numeric types in C# interactively.
 You'll write small amounts of code, then you'll compile and run that code.
 The tutorial contains a series of lessons that explore numbers and math operations in C#.
 These lessons teach you the fundamentals of the C# language.

 This tutorial expects you to have a machine you can use for development.
 The .NET topic [Get Started in 10 minutes](https://www.microsoft.com/net/core) has instructions for setting up your local development environment on Mac, PC or Linux.
 A quick overview of the commands you'll use is in the [Become familiar with the development tools](local-environment.md) with links to more details.